How Much Does A Camper Weigh?

 The Forest River R-Pods are a very successful line of exceptionally small and lightweight travel trailers designed to be towed by…well… just about anything.

-The overall 2020 series of R Pods runs from 18 to 22 feet in length and have dry weights between 2497 and 3600 lbs and can hold cargo weighing from 748 to 1308 lbs.
+The overall 2021 series of R Pods runs from 19 to 25 feet in length and have dry weights between 2700 and 4500 lbs and can hold cargo weighing from 748 to 1308 lbs.
 Fresh water tanks hold between 30 and 36 gallons of water.
 Gray and black tanks hold 30 gallons each across the line.
+They have also added some nice features like larger refrigerators and central vacuums.

 So even the heaviest R-Pod could be towed with a tow package equipped Jeep Wrangler or most small pickup trucks.